Karin0002/1dv610-L3-app/testspecification.md

 - The first option should say "this is the correct option", see figure 2.
 - The text of the first option should be colored blue.
 - The second option should say "this is the incorrect option", see figure 2.
+- The text of the second option should be colored white.

 | ![](./img/figure2.png) |
 |----------------------------------------------------------|